-284. Late April, the European Commission gave its consent for Polish authorities to grant state aid to companies for the amount of EUR 7.8 billion, as part of the government's anti-crisis package for entrepreneurs.
-Micro-enterprises, SMEs, as well as large companies in difficulties will be able to benefit from direct grants, repayable advances, tax benefits and reliefs, tax deferrals or employee compensation payments.

-285. The government supports a hackathon among small firms to find solutions to the crisis.
+- 334. Late April, the European Commission gave its consent for Polish authorities to grant state aid to companies for the amount of EUR 7.8 billion, as part of the government's anti-crisis package for entrepreneurs.
+Micro-enterprises, SMEs, as well as large companies in difficulties will be able to benefit from direct grants, repayable advances, tax benefits and reliefs, tax deferrals or employee compensation payments. - 335.
+In 3 July, the EIB group and the Santander Bank Polska group signed an agreement that would allow for PLN 2.8 billion in funding for SMEs.
+432 - 336.
+The government supports a hackathon among small firms to find solutions to the crisis.
+433